dineth-lochana/Henderson-Web-Bookstore/readme.md

 Henderson (based on the story of Old Man Henderson) is an Web Store for buying books.
 Made with HTML and Vanilla CSS, using PHP and MYSQL as the backend.
-As this is a show of technical sky, no Javascript or CSS Frameworks were used for this project.
+As this is a show of technical skill, no Javascript or CSS Frameworks were used for this project.

 ![image](https://github.com/lochana-dineth/Henderson-Web-Bookstore/assets/30839724/01893a82-a50b-45f9-9665-6cd8fa8a8dc0)